Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Deployment can be a challenging phase of the military lifecycle, but it’s important to know that you don’t have to go through it alone.
 The military provides a variety of resources and support programs — ranging from educational briefings to morale calls — for your loved ones, children and service members to ease the stress of deployment.
 Military members may be assigned to a specific installation but support may come from local communities, Yellow Ribbon events or the installation itself.

-The Fort Stewart Family Readiness Center (FRC) is 5000 square feet of family friendly space.
-The FRC serves as a "hub" for Family events on Fort Stewart.
+The Fort Stewart Family Readiness Center is 5,000 square feet of family-friendly space.
+The FRC serves as a hub for family events on Fort Stewart.
 At any given time, a variety of activities are taking place at the FRC.
-Families utilizing computers with internet access and video-cams, Family Readiness Group Training, Community Mayors volunteering their time, Army family Team Building classes, or many appreciation ceremonies and special events to celebrate volunteers and Families are just a few activities that are held at the FRC.
+You’ll see families utilizing computers with internet access and video-cams; Family Readiness Group Training take place with virtual training; community mayors volunteering their time; Army family team-building classes, or many appreciation ceremonies and special events to celebrate volunteers and families.